The Day That Never Happened

 It was until years later and 3,000 miles away, in graduate school in New York City, that I was able to revisit that day.

-In the absence of any explanation, I'd thought up wild theories: That my dad was filtering money to a terrorist organization; that there was something from my parents' past in Iran that had followed us here; or, more realistically, that we simply weren't trusted in our white, conservative neighborhood.
+In the absence of any explanation, I'd thought up wild theories: My dad was filtering money to a terrorist organization; there was something from my parents' past in Iran that had followed us here; or, more realistically, we simply weren't trusted in our white, conservative neighborhood.

-And I did research, trying to find out if anything similar has happened to families like mine.
+And I did research, trying to find out whether anything similar has happened to families like mine.

 What I found was examples of extreme policing that dated back decades.
-In the 1990s, the FBI's "Operation Vulgar Betrayal," allowed for years of surveillance of a Muslim community in the suburbs of Chicago.
+In the 1990s, the FBI's "Operation Vulgar Betrayal" allowed for years of surveillance of a Muslim community in the suburbs of Chicago.
 After the Sept.
 11 attacks in 2001, the New York Police Department began to surveil hundreds of mosques and businesses deemed "hot spots."
 (That six-year surveillance campaign of Muslims spread into parts of New Jersey and was later deemed a breach of the FBI's own rules.)
 In 2011, the American Civil Liberties Union filed a lawsuit based in Michigan, alleging the FBI had a secret racial and ethnic mapping program in parts of the state that gathered intelligence on specific Muslim and Arab American communities.

 It was clear that Muslim and Arab communities in many parts of the country had been under government surveillance for years.
 But I still haven't found an example quite like what happened to my family, in Southern California.
 I still don't know for sure what happened.
 I still don't know if I want to know exactly what happened.

 But not talking about that day with the only other people who had witnessed it eventually became unbearable.
-It felt like we were enlisted in the witness protection program, but the only people we were protecting were the men who came into our house.
+It felt as if we were enlisted in the witness protection program, but the only people we were protecting were the men who came into our house.
 We were helping keep their secret.
 I didn't want to do that anymore.

 So finally last March, for the first time in 14 years, I brought it up.
 I decided to ask my father first because, as the one who was questioned — the one who was handcuffed — I felt like he was the only one of us who might have really understood what had happened.